momofei-john/SUPRA/README.md

 # SUPRA
-This repository is the official implementation for "SUPRA: Prompt-Guided Universal Framework for Multi-Task Static-Dynamic Ultrasound Analysis".
+This repository is the official implementation for "SUPRA: A Spatiotemporal Unified Prompt-guided Representation Adaptation Framework for Multi-Task Static and Video Ultrasound Analysis".